DrugowitschLab/ConnectomeInfluenceCalculator/README.md

 ```python
 from InfluenceCalculator import InfluenceCalculator
 ```
-Then instantiate a class object 'ic' using the filepath to the BANC dataset (should be 'sqlite' file):
+Then instantiate a class object `ic` using the filepath to the BANC connectome dataset (should be an SQLite file):
 ```python
 # Build InfluenceCalculator object
 ic = InfluenceCalculator('BANC_dataset.sqlite')